heymarco/TandemOutlierDetection/README.md

-# TandemOutlierDetection
+# Tandem Outlier Detectors for Decentralized Data

-Code for the paper *Tandem Outlier Detection* currently under review at IJCAI2022.
+Code for the paper *Tandem Outlier Detectors for Decentralized Data* currently under review at IJCAI2022.

 ## Dependencies